In case you’re wondering if you’ve got the right blog, never fear… no, I don’t think there is such a thing as healthy candy!

 All of the following treats are economical (.15-.50 cents each on average) and individually wrapped for trick-or-treating.
 Bonus, the neighborhood kids will probably like them better than the junky stuff!

-These gummy and jellybean packs get their color and flavor from real food ingredients like pear juice and carrot juice.
-A far cry from most store-bought candies, these are also GMO and gluten free.
-(Case in point: the price on Thrive is about $6 for a bag that contains 20 individually wrapped packs, and the same bag on Amazon is about $10.)
+These gummy packs get their color and flavor from real food ingredients like pear juice and carrot juice.
+A far cry from most store-bought candies, these are organic and gluten free.

 Really Peely Fruit Tape